richardbatty/good-technology-project/.research/problem_list.md

 ### Why this is plausibly high impact

-Scale: High.
-Multiplying the effectiveness of international development charities, especially those that are already highly effective, could have a large effect.
+* Scale: Multiplying the effectiveness of international development charities, especially those that are already highly effective, could have a large effect.
-Neglectedness: There are tech consultants working in this area, but it is widely thought that people in this area don't have a good understanding of how to use technology effectively.
+* Neglectedness: There are tech consultants working in this area, but it is widely thought that people in this area don't have a good understanding of how to use technology effectively.
-Tractability: High.
-This doesn't require new technology, just an understanding of how to apply existing technology.
+* Tractability: This doesn't require new technology, just an understanding of how to apply existing technology.

 ### Projects to address this